uffe/awesome-react-components/readme.md

 # Scroll Navigation

-*Navigate to different views/sections by scrolling.
+<em>Navigate to different views/sections by scrolling.

-I have one page with many sections/parts, I want display a menu listing all sections, and when the user clicks on a list item then the page should scroll to the corresponding section.*
+I have one page with many sections/parts, I want display a menu listing all sections, and when the user clicks on a list item then the page should scroll to the corresponding section.</em>

  - [react-scroll](https://github.com/fisshy/react-scroll) - React scroll component.